devops329/devops/instruction/jest/jest.md

 ### Equality

 You have already seen one of the most common matcher operations, `toBe()` which tests equality.
-If you want to test for deep equality then use the `toEquals` matcher.
+If you want to test for deep equality then use the `toEqual` matcher.
 Note that this match will ignore values that are undefined.

 ```js
 test('equality', () => {
   expect(add(1, 1)).toBe(2);
   expect('2').not.toBe(2);

   expect({ id: 2, data: { name: 'cow' }, xid: undefined }).toEqual({ id: 2, data: { name: 'cow' } });
 });
 ```